Brad Minhinnick 05/02/2019

 - Offer more than the advertised price – One way to stand out is to offer more than the asking price.
 Another way is to offer a month in advance, instead of the usual two weeks.
 These tactics demonstrate that you can afford the rent and are very keen to secure the property.
 More often than not, someone who offers more than the asking price with the income to support it will always find them at the top of the list of potential tenants.
 Of course, ensure that your offer is affordable, no point getting the best place on the market, only to not be able to afford to live in it.

 - Consider your rent payment history.
 Do you pay rent irregularly or do you pay on time, every time?
 Ensure your rental payments are received by the due date without fail.
-Easiest way to achieve this is to automate the payment through scheduled transfers or direct debit plus ensuring sufficient funds are in your account.
+The easiest way to achieve this is to automate the payment through scheduled transfers or direct debit plus ensuring sufficient funds are in your account.
 If you think your history may not be perfect, ask your property manager for your rental ledger and see if your rent is paid on time.
 Having a poor history of paying rent or water/electricity invoices on time can be detrimental to your chances of getting a new place.
 Neither property managers or landlords appreciate late payment of rent or expenses.
 This is especially important where landlords have loans to repay from the rent.

 - Is your property clean and tidy with no damage during the routine inspections?
 A messy, dirty or poorly kept property is a sure-fire way to ensure you are on your property manager’s mind for all the wrong reasons.
 It’s easy for property managers to tell when a property has just been straightened up for the inspection compared to a home that has been lovingly maintained and kept clean.
 Side note: a lot of the tradespeople are a second pair of eyes for the property manager.
 So, when the next tradesperson comes to fix the leaking pipe, loose door handle or service the air-conditioner, they’re sometimes reporting back to the property manager as to what state the property is in.
 Easiest way to avoid bad feedback regarding cleanliness?
 Always stay on top of your cleanliness game – channel your inner Marie Kondo.